- The purpose of this notice.

 These rights allow you to make requests of us and these can be verbally, electronically (phone or email), or on paper.

 When you make a request we need to be sure that it is you applying.
-We may ask you to provide 2 forms of identification if we have any doubts.
+We may ask you to provide 2 forms of identification if we have any doubts about the person making the request.
+We may also need to ask for further details on the information you require or in regards to the request you are making.

-We will respond to you within one month of receiving a verified request, and we will not charge a fee unless the request is extremely complex.
+We will respond to you within one month of receiving a verified request, and we may charge a fee if the request is complex.

-We may refuse a request if it prevents us from carrying out our responsibilities under law.
+In some cases, we may not be able to comply with a request if it prevents us from carrying out our responsibilities under law.
 We will let you know if this is the case and the reasons why.

 - Email: email@example.com.